waltercostamb/features_pipeline/README.md

 ## Cloning the repository

-The first step to use the pipeline is to clone the GIT repository:
+The first step to use the pipeline is to clone and access the GIT repository:

 ```
 #Clone using https
 git clone https://github.com/waltercostamb/features_pipeline.git
 ```
 You could clone the repository using something else from https.
 To know what is the best option for you, consult your admin.

 ## Downloading databases